-An evening drive in the weeks before Christmas is a ritual many Central Coast families love, and with our Central Coast Christmas Lights Map and feature outlining the best decorated homes we hope to have made it that much easier and more special for you this year to plan your route.
+An evening drive in the weeks before Christmas is a ritual many Central Coast families love, and with our Central Coast Christmas Lights Map and feature outlining the best decorated homes we hope to make it that much easier for you to plan your route.

 ♥ Have we missed your family’s Christmas Lights Display?
-Feel free to add your address and upload a photo to the map below (please include your address in the “Marker Title”).
-The more the merrier. ↓
+Please add your address and upload a photo to the map below or email your address and a few photos to email@example.com. ↓

 Add your own marker

 Home owners have put on the ritz with music-accompanied lights shows, double-story Christmas trees and even Santa Claus himself.
 We’ve found must-visit homes across the Central Coast – from Wyongah in the north to St Hubert’s Island in the south, plus a few spectacular public displays you should make time to visit this festive season.
 Merry Christmas!

 Christmas Lights on Bayberry Ave, Woongarrah

 Carol Of The Bells